 Google will make it harder to track Android users across apps (updated) | Engadget

-Google will make Android ad tracking more difficult --Android Authority
+Google will make Android ad tracking more difficult - Android Authority

-It has already been reported that Android 12, which Google plans to release in 2021, may add the ability to limit the tracking of apps.
+It has already been reported that Android 12, which Google plans to release in 2021, may add a function that can limit app tracking.

-For a similar ability to deny tracking, Apple has implemented 'Application Tracking Transparency (ATT) ' from iOS 14.5, which requires the user's permission to use an advertising ID called 'IDFA '.
-Apple, which advocates 'user privacy,' is actively promoting ATT, but Google, which has an aspect as an advertising company, has been reluctant to implement a function that can refuse tracking.
-Engadget said, 'Given Apple's move, it may be a good time to bring Google the ability to deny tracking on Android.'
+Regarding the function that can refuse similar tracking, Apple has implemented ` ` Application Tracking Transparency (ATT) '' that must ask the user's permission to use the advertising ID called `` IDFA '' from iOS 14.5.
+Apple, which advocates ``emphasizing user privacy'', is actively promoting ATT, but Google, which has an aspect as an advertising company, has been reluctant to implement a function that can refuse tracking. ``Given Apple's move, now may be the perfect time for Android to have a feature that allows Google to refuse tracking,'' Engadget said.